OfficialMuditsinha/forecast-hourly-bike-rental-demand./README.md

 therefore function as a sensor network, which can be used for studying mobility in a city
 # Problem Statement
-In this project,I combined historical usage patterns with weather data in order to forecast hourly bike rental demand.
+In this project, I combined historical usage patterns with weather data in order to forecast hourly bike rental demand.
 # Evaluation Metric
 The Evaluation metric for this project is Root Mean Squared Logarithmic